 Homemade Cough Drops With Honey And Lemon

-- 2 large medjool dates, pitted - If you press the dates into a measuring spoon, they should equal 1 rounded tablespoon.
-If they are small you may need to use more.
-(Where to buy medjool dates)
+- 2 large medjool dates (pitted – If you press the dates into a measuring spoon, they should equal 1 rounded tbsp.
+If they are small you may need to use more)

-- 1 tablespoon slippery elm powder, plus more for coating the lozenges (Where to buy slippery elm powder)
+- 1 tbsp slippery elm powder (plus more for coating the lozenges)

 Want more research-backed natural remedies?